 Nourishing foods for miscarriage recovery:

-- Eat iron rich foods such as bison, chicken, eggs, red meat, Atlantic wild salmon, pumpkin and sunflower seeds, beans, nettles, raspberry leaf, seaweed, dark leafy greens, Turkish apricots (unsulphured) and quinoa.
+Eat iron rich foods such as bison, chicken, eggs, lean red meat, chicken or turkey, Atlantic wild salmon, pumpkin and sunflower seeds, beans, nettles, raspberry leaf, seaweed, dark leafy greens, beets, lima beans, Brussels sprouts and broccoli, Turkish apricots (unsulphured) and quinoa.

 Bok Choy Miso Soup